 See how much you can save with home energy changes

-Unfortunately, the cost of charging an EV at home doesn’t come down to one number.
+The cost of charging an EV at home doesn’t come down to one number.
 It depends on various factors.
 The most important elements include your battery size and the cost of electricity in your area.

-You can estimate roughly how much you’ll spend to charge your EV with some simple math.
-Take the average price of electricity in your state and multiply it by the size of your EV battery, measured in kilowatt-hours.
-So, if you live in California, where the average cost of electricity is 32.99 cents per kWh, and your EV battery capacity is 80 kWh, then you can expect to pay $26.39 to fully charge.
-However, if you charge the same car in Utah, where the average price of electricity is 11.5 cents per kWh, you can expect to pay $9.20 to fully charge.
+So, if you live in California, where the average cost of electricity in 2023 was 29.51 cents per kWh, and your EV battery capacity is 80 kWh, then you can expect to pay $23.60 to fully charge.
+However, if you charge the same car in Utah, where the average price of electricity was 11.20 cents per kWh, you can expect to pay $8.96 to fully charge it.

 Monthly charging costs

-To calculate the monthly charge, divide total miles you drive each month by 3 to get the kWh you utilize.
+To calculate the monthly charge, divide the total miles you drive each month by 3 to get the kWh you utilize.
 Multiply that number by your price per kWh, and you’ll have a pretty good estimate of what it will cost to charge your EV monthly at your place of residence.

 Say you drive 13,476 miles annually, the average for US motorists, according to the 2024 survey by the Federal Highway Administration.
 That's 1,123 miles a month.